rkyymmt/udacity-drl-navigation/README.md

 - Saved Model Weights
     - The submission includes the saved model weights of the successful agent.

-## README

-- Project Details
-    - The README describes the the project environment details (i.e., the state and action spaces, and when the environment is considered solved).

-- Getting Started
-    - The README has instructions for installing dependencies or downloading needed files.

-- Instructions
-    - The README describes how to run the code in the repository, to train the agent.
-For additional resources on creating READMEs or using Markdown, see here and here.

 ## Suggestions to Make Your Project Stand Out!
 - Include a GIF and/or link to a YouTube video of your trained agent!